 I consulted her Human Design chart.

 She is a 4/1 Profile, called the Opportunist Investigator.
-Both parts of her Profile–the 4 and the 1–are foundational which means they are fixed and like stability and predictability.
+Both parts of her Profile–the 4 and the 1–are foundational which means they are fixed and they like stability and predictability.

 The 4 (called the 4th Line) likes to get to the foundation of relationships, likes to establish a basic bond of friendship and connection first, and likes to move from one known and stable relationship to the next known and stable relationship.
 Fourth Lines don’t like the limbo space between relationships and they are uncomfortable without stability in their lives.